Meet JasonPrioritiesStoryNewsEndorsementsVolunteerDonate

 A neighbor who has been fighting for us for over 15 years.

+Jason Landau Goodman is a fourth-generation Lower Merion resident.
 For over fifteen years, Jason has built organizations, drafted legislation, and won fights that have made Pennsylvania better.
 He founded the Pennsylvania Youth Congress, the statewide civil rights organization he still leads as Board Chair — and through that work, he has led campaigns that have secured nondiscrimination protections for millions of Pennsylvanians.

 As an attorney with the PA Department of Environmental Protection, Jason held polluters accountable and helped advance the policies that protect Pennsylvania's air, water, and land.